 - Removal of word-setting, melody-writing and rhythm-writing questions, and the Grade 5 SATB short/open score question (these will be replaced by some questions based on existing focus on specific areas of theory knowledge familiar to candidates)

 - Renewing the format of all exam papers so they are more visually appealing

 Overall, the underlying knowledge for each grade stays the same.
 Candidates are not required to learn anything new to prepare for the exams.

 Grade 5 in Music Theory (or in Practical Musicianship or any solo Jazz instrument) remains a prerequisite before candidates could enter for Grades 6 – 8 Practical examinations.

-If you plan on taking up an Intensive Music Theory Course at our school, give us a call or drop us a note and we’ll contact you soon.
+If you plan on taking up an Intensive Music Theory Lessons at our school, give us a call or drop us a note and we’ll contact you soon.